ctvarlan/ESP8266-FourRelays/README.md

 Because I still have the Android app in a some of my devices and I figured out the ESP8266 makes a good figure for this job I decided to translate everything on its small shoulders.

-I lost the sourse for AppInventor application so I had to match my lua scripts to the painfull format of the commands that I was using back then, in the intention to a reliant link over the serial communication channel.
+I lost the sourse for AppInventor application so I had to match my lua scripts to the painfull format of the commands that I was using back then, in the intention to a reliable link over the serial communication channel.